ernestang98/the-shop/README.md

 # Dev Notes:

+### Unity IDE set up:

+- Unity Version: 2020.3.25f1 **(IMPORTANT)**

+- Reset packages to default

+- May encounter other errors, just google and search on unity forums

 ### Payment Gateway: Stripe

 In order to create a sense of realism and practicality to our augmented reality shopping application, we planned and attempted to integrate a payment gateway to allow users to checkout and pay for their items.
 The payment gateway of choice was Stripe.